-The following is a reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2020 and 2019:
+The following is a reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2022 and 2021:

-(in millions) 20 020 2 019
+(in millions) 2022 2021

-Balance at January 1 \$ 37 \$ 31
+Balance at January 1 \$ 48 \$ 49

-Additions for tax positions of prior years 16 8
+Additions for tax positions of prior years 3 2

-Reductions for tax positions of prior years
+Reductions for tax positions of prior years (44) (3)

-Reductions based on tax positions related to current year.
+Additions based on tax positions related to current year 2

-Expiration of statute of limitations (4) (2)
+Expiration of statute of limitations

-Balance at December 31 \$ 49 \$ 37
+Balance at December 31 \$ 9 \$ 48

-Included in the balances at December 31, 2020 and 2019 were \$48 million and \$34 million, respectively, of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.
-Also included in the balances at those dates were \$1 million and \$3 million, respectively, of tax positions for which the ultimate deductibility is certain, but for which there is uncertainty about the timing of deductibility.
+Included in the balances at December 31, 2022 and 2021 were \$8 million and \$48 million, respectively, of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.
+Also included in the balances at those dates were \$1 million and \$0 million, respectively, of tax positions for which the ultimate deductibility is certain, but for which there is uncertainty about the timing of deductibility.
 The timing of such deductibility could affect the annual effective tax rate depending on the year of deduction and tax rate at the time.

 The Company recognizes accrued interest and penalties, if any, related to unrecognized tax benefits in income taxes.
-During the years ended December 31, 2020, 2019 and 2018, the Company recognized approximately \$0 million, \$(1) million and \$(10) million in interest, respectively.
-The Company had approximately \$13 million accrued for the payment of interest at both December 31, 2020 and 2019.
+During the years ended December 31, 2022, 2021 and 2020, the Company recognized approximately \$(13) million, \$3 million and \$0 million in interest, respectively.
+The Company had approximately \$3 million and \$16 million accrued for the payment of interest at December 31, 2022 and 2021, respectively.

-The IRS is conducting an examination of the Company's U.S. income tax returns for 2017 and 2018.
+The IRS has completed examination of the Company's U.S. income tax returns for all years through 2018.
 The Company does not expect any significant changes to its liability for unrecognized tax benefits during the next twelve months.